 |

 Is Turkey safe?
-9 Tips of Travel Advice for Travel to Turkey (2023)
+9 Pieces of Travel Advice when Travelling to Turkey

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-Safety in Turkish is often a hot question.
+Safety in Turkey is a common concern for many travelers.
 Most people think it is similar to Middle Eastern countries but that isn’t really the case.

-Often, people have pictures of a war-torn landscape but it is quite different here actually.
+Often, people have pictures of a war-torn landscape and war going on but that is not what it is like here.

 For instance, if you’re in a very touristy area, you may encounter more scams than you ever would out in the rural parts.